Cray-HPE/docs-csm/install/prepare_site_init.md

             -keystore /data/certs.jks -storepass password -noprompt
     ```

-    > **`NOTE`** If the command is executed multiple times by oversight, then console displays as below and may be ignored
+    > **`NOTE`** If the command is executed multiple times by oversight, then the console will display the following and may be ignored
     > to proceed further.

     ```text